-Wetlands are important because they provide some essential services, including ecological services such as flood control and water filtration, to food production for wild rice and cranberries.
-Wetlands also create recreational opportunities such as fishing, wildlife viewing and canoeing.
+The lands are important because they provide some essential services, including ecological services such as flood control and water filtration, to food production for wild rice and cranberries.
+The lands also create recreational opportunities such as fishing, wildlife viewing and canoeing.

 In honor of World Wetlands Day, the Nature Conservancy recently posted on their website 5 fun and easy ways to celebrate.

-1. Thank wetlands as you drink a glass of water – wetlands play a key role in removing sediments, excess nutrients and even bacteria from our drinking water.
+1. Thank wetlands as you drink a glass of water – the lands play a key role in removing sediments, excess nutrients and even bacteria from our drinking water.

-2. Visit a wetland and look for tracks left by the small mammals that make the wetlands their home.
+2. Visit a wetland and look for tracks left by the small mammals that make the lands their home.

-3. Create your own wetland field guide by researching what animals live in the wetlands near your home.
-Make a list of wetland plants and animals, along with pictures, and you’ll have a checklist to use on your wetland visit.
+3. Create your own field guide by researching what animals live in the wetlands near your home.
+Make a list of the plants and animals, along with pictures, and you’ll have a checklist to use on your visit.